DichromaticLB/wadu/README.md

-The difference between <b>MEMREAD</b> and <b>AMEMREAD</b> is that  <b>MEMREAD</b> will try to adjust the values to the address where the binary it's been loaded in memory, [PIC executables](https://en.wikipedia.org/wiki/Position-independent_code) are loaded in distinct addresses each time they're executed.
+The difference between <b>MEMREAD</b> and <b>AMEMREAD</b> is that  <b>MEMREAD</b> will try to adjust the addresses to allign with the virtual ones where the binary hass been loaded in memory, [PIC executables](https://en.wikipedia.org/wiki/Position-independent_code) are loaded in distinct addresses each time they're executed.